ANURAG-BANDI/SNA/README.md

 The specific objective of this Study was to investigate the advertising strategy employed by company to which group of people they must advertise more.
 Its basically a Classification problem we are trying to solve.
 We used 4 ML algorithms here- LR,NB, SVM, KNN.
-Finally Naive Bayes is suggested.
+Finally Naive Bayes is suggested(Which being got the highest accuracy after CV).